arijitdasgupta/BlueTransistor/README.md

 ###GET
 `GET` to `/bulbs` will get you the status of the bulbs currently online...

+Also you can go to `/` for a webpage doing the same thing

 TODO:
  - Write a better kill script for the process